 Late payments can be very frustrating.
 This is the case especially when it’s the result of some temporary bad luck or a silly oversight.

 These pesky line items can affect your credit score for a long time.
-The negative impact on your score does diminish over time.
+Thankfully, the negative impact on your score does diminish over time.

-However, it will continue to be a blemish on your credit report for seven long years after the reported delinquency.
+However, a late payment stays & will continue to be a blemish on your credit report for seven years after the original reported delinquency date.

 What if there’s been a mistake?

 If you think you have a delinquency that’s been misreported due to identity theft or because something was just misreported, you should attempt to negotiate with the creditor first.
 They will usually correct any errors quickly.
 Then notify the 3 credit bureaus once you contact them and present your evidence.